-NOTE - If you are syncThe contents of the Tally folder are not synchronized when you upload job data to or download data from the cloud.
+NOTE - The contents of the Tally folder are not synchronized when you upload job data to or download data from the cloud.
 If you use Trimble Connect to synchronize data on the controller with the cloud, when you return to the office you must manually copy the contents of the Tally folder from the controller to a location where the office computer can access it, such as a location on your office file server.